 Improve your Design Capabilities

 Well, a lot of people overlook this aspect.
 As good as implementing a design may make you, you still need to come up with designs.
+You may assume that coming up with a creative logo design is a walk in the park, but it’s not, to say the least.
 That requires a different kind of mindset.
 A lot of good developers have given up on front end development due to their inability to come up with amazing designs.
 It is one thing to be able to code the most amazing designs, but if you cannot come up with a few of them yourself, you should reconsider.

 A few basic things can include choosing a complementary set of colours that align with the site structure.
 Getting the elements in the right place and things like that are the basic blocks of getting the right design.
 Sites like Color Calculator help you choose the right colour combination with any harmony you wish.